Me & You Together Song: Music and lyrics

 Composed in the styles of dream pop and pop rock, "Me & You Together Song" is a power ballad that runs for a length of three minutes and twenty-seven seconds (3:27).
 According to sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Me & You Together Song" is set in the time signature of common time with a tempo of 108 beats per minute.
 The track is composed in the key of A major, with Healy's vocals ranging between the notes of F#3 to E4.
-It follows a chord progression of D–Dsus2/F#–Bm7–Dsus2/A–D/G–Dsus2/F#–D/G–Dsus2/F#–Dsus2/E–D/E. It incorporates elements from a variety of different genres including shoegaze, post-Britpop, indie pop, indie rock, pop-punk and soft pop.
+It follows a chord progression of D–Dsus2/F#–Bm7–Dsus2/A–D/G–Dsus2/F#–D/G–Dsus2/F#–Dsus2/E–D/E. It incorporates elements from a variety of different genres including shoegaze, post-Britpop, indie pop, indie rock, pop rock, pop punk and jangle pop.
 The song features a nostalgic and retro soft rock production evocative of 1990s rock music, composed of echoing, jangly pop rock guitars, dreamy guitar riffs, rumbling bass, clanging keyboards and bouncy, thunderous drums.
 "Me & You Together Song" has a unique song structure, with Mitch Mosk of Atwood Magazine describing it as "a three and a half minute chorus" and Brendan Wetmore of Paper commenting that the song was "full-blast and full-volume".

 "Me & You Together Song" is a melancholic and sonically nihilistic love song that deals with unrequited affection, rejection and heartbreak.
 Lyrically, it describes falling in love with a friend who does not feel the same.
 Healy details their first interaction ("I can't remember when we met because she didn't have her top on / I improvised a little bit, she said my references were 'spot on'"), building up the courage to ask her on a date ("I said 'can I take you for a drink?' / She said 'oh god, I'll have to think'"), an outing at the Hyde Park Winter Wonderland ("We went to Winter Wonderland / And it was shit but we were happy"), and dreaming of creating a domestic life together ("I had a dream where we had kids / You would cook and I'd do the nappies").
 In the chorus, Healy sings: "I've been in love with her for ages / And I can't seem to get it right / I fell in love with her in stages, my whole life".
 The singer also addresses his sexuality in the lines "I'm sorry that I'm kinda queer, it's not as weird as it appears / It's 'cause my body doesn't stop me / Oh, it's okay, lots of people think I'm gay / But we're friends, so it's cool, why would it not be?".